 If the engine has been run without supply of raw water, check the raw water pump impeller.
 Change it if needed.
 The service life of the raw water pump impeller vary depending the operating conditions.
-Inspect the sea water pump housing weep hole (A) for evidence of water or oil indicating seal leakage.

-The raw water pump impeller is an essential component of the engine.
-It should be changed regularly along with the seal.
+The raw water pump is an essential component of the engine.
 A worn impeller could crack and damage the cooling system.
 Always have a spare raw water pump impeller on board.